Waste Tire Amnesty events are back as of April 8, 2020!

-El Dorado County, Community Development Services, Environmental Management Department (EMD), has partnered with El Dorado Disposal and South Tahoe Refuse to collect waste tires from residents of El Dorado County.
+The County of El Dorado, Environmental Management Department (EMD), has partnered with El Dorado Disposal and South Tahoe Refuse to collect waste tires from residents of El Dorado County.
 El Dorado County Residents can bring their waste tires to Waste Tire Amnesty Events for

-Please Note: Tires larger than 24” will not be accepted.
+Tires with an inside diameter of larger than 24” will

 NOTE: It is illegal to haul more than 9 waste tires at a time without approval from the Local Enforcement Agency (LEA).
 See below for more details.

 If you would like to haul 10-20 waste tires at a time you must complete the “Waste Tire Amnesty Event Hauling Exemption Request Form ” and receive approval from the Environmental Management Department before the collection event you plan to take your waste tires to.

 Fill out the request form and e-mail it to